jeremyrajan/Angular-Phonegap/README.md

 	sh init.sh

-=> This will create phonegap with angular seed app using Yeoman
+=> This will create phonegap app with angular seed app using Yeoman

 <b>You can delete init.sh, after you have initialised the app (if needed).</b>